Complain about a bookmaker or betting exchange operator

 - details of the bet in dispute

-- hold a hearing and summon the people involved to give evidence on oath
+- hold a hearing and summon the people involved to give evidence

 - take evidence from other people